 Spicy Coriander Salsa

-- 1 large handful (about 20 grams) fresh coriander leaves and stems, chopped
+- 1 large handful fresh cilantro, leaves and soft stems roughly chopped

 - ½ teaspoon coarse sea salt